PerimeterInstitute/physics-transcription-benchmarking/README.md

 #### c) Executing Benchmarking Test
 See [run()](#methods) method from Test class.

-During the test runtime, folders titled 'results/', 'transcriptions/', and 'outputs/' will exist in the current working directory.
+During the test runtime, folders titled 'results/', 'transcriptions/', and 'TEMP_DATA/' will exist in the desired output folder.

 <p align=center><b>** DO NOT delete or alter these folders in any way until the benchmarking test has completed! **</b><p>